Arseni1919/Learning_DRL/README.md

 - Book: ["Reinforcement Learning: An Introduction" Richard S. Sutton and Andrew G. Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf)

+### Terms

+- `Multi-armed Bandits (MAB)` - a reinforcement learning problem where an agent sequentially selects actions (arms) to maximize cumulative rewards while balancing exploration and exploitation

 ### Mutli-armed Bandits

+Every RL class usually starts with the intro to the Multi-armed Bandits (MAB) problem.
-The Mutli-armed Bandits (MAB) problem is a simplified RL problem that is stateless.
-Through MAB, it is easier to illustrate some basic RL principles such as exploration-exploitation principle, Reward function, etc.
+The MAB problem is a simplified RL problem that is stateless.
+Through MAB, it is easier to illustrate some basic RL principles such as exploration-exploitation principle, Reward function, evaluation techniques, etc.

-Incremental formula to update average reward:
+In this chaper, the authors present the incremental formula to update average reward:

 <img src="pics/rl_1.png" width="700">

-In general the updates in RL are mostly of the form:
+From here, the authors generalise the principle of updating estimates, as in RL we meet those kinds of updates everywhere.
+And they are mostly of the form:

 $$NewEstimate \leftarrow OldEstimate + StepSize [ Target - OldEstimate ] $$

 ### Dynamic Programming

-Dynamic Programming (DP) provides an essential foundation for the RL methods as those methods attempt to achive much the same effect as DP only with less computation and without assuming a perfect model of the env.
+Dynamic Programming (DP) provides an essential foundation for all RL methods as those methods attempt to achieve much the same effect as DP only with less computation and without assuming a perfect model of the world.
 Two most popular DP methods are Policy Iteration and Value Iteration are shown further.

 Policy Iteration: